 Patients who have significant troubles balancing due and coordinating their movements will be provided with exercises that strengthen their most common movements such as walking, bending, and stretching.
 Over time, the body will learn these movements again to provide better stability for everyday life and prevent future falls

-This comes further along in the recovery process, however Habituation Exercises are given so that the brain learns to minimize symptoms caused by certain movements and environments.
-For example, your Physiotherapist may ask you to perform a series of movements that irritates your symptoms.
+This comes further along in the recovery process, however, Habituation Exercises are given so that the brain learns to minimize symptoms caused by certain movements and environments.
+For example, your Physiotherapist may ask you to perform a series of movements that irritate your symptoms.
 Over time, these movements become “tuned-out” by the brain and become a regular part of your functioning again.